 Statement of Issues Proposed for Arbitration: (These issues must have been previously raised by the Grievant in the Step 2 Grievance.)

 (See Next Page for Additional Requirements)

-This Notice of Arbitration was electronically filed with the Office of General Counsel (ogc@floridapoly.edu) on Click to enter a date..
+This Notice of Arbitration was electronically filed with the Office of General Counsel (ogc@floridapoly.edu) on .

 Signature of UFF President or Representative